Frequently Asked Questions for Parker Performing Arts School

 Will PPA have a Pre-School?

 We hope so eventually, and will explore this potential option as we continue to pursue building a PPA High School.
 If we have available land and resources to add a pre-school at that time, as well as additional dedicated parking, then it is a high priority for the PPA Board of Directors.
-As of Fall 2016 we have no current plans to add a pre-school to the PPA campus.
+Currently we have no current plans to add a pre-school to the PPA campus.

-If you want more information about the PPA Pres-School or High School possibility, please direct all questions and inquiries to the PPA Board of Directors using firstname.lastname@example.org, and please attend PPA Board of Directors Meetings to express interest in this amazing possibility.
+If you want more information about the PPA Pre-School or High School possibility, please direct all questions and inquiries to the PPA Board of Directors by emailing firstname.lastname@example.org, and please attend PPA Board of Directors Meetings to express interest in this amazing possibility.

 What makes PPA unique?